inrialearninglab/epoc-editor/README.md

 # ePoc Editor

-This repository is a mirror to host release binaries.
+> [!IMPORTANT]

-To see the source code go to : https://gitlab.inria.fr/learninglab/epoc/
+> This is an old repository to host release binaries.
+The repository has now moved to : https://github.com/ePoc-app/epoc-editor